Skip to Content

 But, I’m a mom too.
 We like some guidance to go along with our gut intuition, right?

-It’s nice to get some guidance on what other kids in your child’s age range are capable of doing so that you can make the right choices for your family.
+It’s nice to get some guidance on what other kids are capable of doing so that you can make the right choices for your family.

 With that in mind, I’ve set out to do just that – not to write out a long list of age-appropriate chores for kids based on what I think is right for your child, but to actually put in the market research to figure out what the other moms are doing with their kids when it comes to helping out around the household.